What Is Avatrombopag and How Does It Work?

 - Patients with chronic immune thrombocytopenia

-- Use the lowest dose needed to achieve and maintain a platelet count above 50 x109/L to reduce the risk of bleeding.
+- Use the lowest dose needed to achieve and maintain a platelet count of 50 x109/L and more to reduce the risk of bleeding.

 - Initial dose: 20 mg orally once a day; not to exceed 40 mg orally once a day.